Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis

-To show that this stationary protocol stabilizes the quantum switch system, we consider an auxiliary protocol $\pi_{\mathrm{STAT-DISCARD}}$.
-This auxillary protocol is the same as the stationary protocol $\pi_{\mathrm{STAT}}$ except that it periodically discards used entanglement pairs.
+To show that the stationary protocol stabilizes the quantum switch system, we consider an auxiliary protocol $\pi_{\mathrm{STAT-DISCARD}}$, which is the same as the stationary protocol $\pi_{\mathrm{STAT}}$ except that it periodically discards used entanglement pairs.
 The length of the period, denoted by $T_0$, is chosen to be sufficiently large such that the average number of entanglement request and the average number of \ac{epr} pairs between the quantum switch and end nodes are close enough to the expected value.
 The reason we want to introduce such an auxiliary protocol that discards entanglement pairs is to bound $\RF_{ij}(t)$, $i,j\in\Set{K}$, which is crucial in the stability analysis.

 \emph{Stationary Discard Protocol:} Set $\delta$ to be a sufficiently small positive number such that

 Such a $\delta$ must exist since as $\delta$ goes to 0, the left hand side goes to $\lambda_{ij}+{\epsilon}/{4}$ and the right hand side goes to $q(\tilde{f}_{ij}-\epsilon/2)$, which is greater than $\lambda_{ij}+{\epsilon}/{2}$ because of \eqref{eq:sta_tilde_f2}.
 Consider a positive integer $T_0$ such that for any time slot $t_0$ and any $\V{h}$ that is an instantiation of $\M{H}(t_0)$, the following conditions hold: